nmaguirre/nmaguirre.github.io/_pages/about.md

 * Program Committe member for the [International Symposium on Software Testing and Analysis ISSTA 2024](https://conf.researchr.org/home/issta-2024) (main research track)
 * Program Committe member for the [International Symposium on Software Testing, Verification and Validation ICST 2024](https://conf.researchr.org/home/icst-2024) (main research track)
 * Program Committe member for the [International Conference on Rigorous State Based Methods ABZ 2024](https://abz-conf.org/site/2024/) (main research track)
+* Program Committe member for the New Ideas and Emerging Results Track of the [International Conference on Automated Software Engineering ASE 2024](https://conf.researchr.org/home/ase-2024)
 * Program Committe member for the Posters Track of the [ACM International Conference on the Foundations of Software Engineering FSE 2024](https://2024.esec-fse.org)
-* Program Committe member for the Tutorials Track of the [ACM Joint European Software Engineering Conference and Symposium on the Foundations of Software Engineering ESEC/FSE 2023](https://2023.esec-fse.org)
-* Program Committe member for the [International Symposium on Software Testing, Verification and Validation ICST 2023](https://conf.researchr.org/home/icst-2023) (main research track)
-* Program Committe member for the [International Symposium on Software Testing and Analysis ISSTA 2023](https://conf.researchr.org/home/issta-2023) (main research track)